 UK Waste Policy

 Change is a constant feature of UK waste policy.
 Since the publication in 2000 of the Waste Strategy for England and Wales, significant changes, largely driven by EU waste laws, have been made to how waste is produced and disposed of in the UK.
 Building on the gains of the 2000 policy and the subsequent 2007 Waste Strategy for England, Defra published in 2013 a new Waste Management Plan for England.
 Wales, Scotland, and Northern Ireland also have equivalent waste strategies.
 (View links to Welsh, Scottish and Northern Irish waste strategies).

 This section provides a snap shot of the key features of current UK waste policies with specific focus on England and Wales.

 - Waste Hierarchy

-- The UK- wide policies on waste are built on a concept known as the waste hierarchy.
-The hierarchy focuses on prevention, preparing for reuse and recycling followed by other methods of recovery, for example energy recovery and lastly disposal.
+- The UK-wide policies on waste are built on an EU concept known as the waste hierarchy.
+The waste hierarchy requires anyone managing waste to consider first prevention, preparing for reuse and recycling followed by other methods of recovery, for example energy recovery and, lastly, disposal.
 Prevention, preparing for reuse and recycling should be given priority order in any waste legislation and policy.

 - Diversion of waste from the landfill

 - Based on the waste hierarchy, a key objective of government policy is to reduce the level of waste going to landfill and to get people to recycle more.
 The Environmental Permitting (England and Wales) Regulations 2010 and Landfill Allowance Scheme (Wales) impose new restriction on the type and amount of waste that can be disposed of in landfills in England and Wales.
 Scotland and Northern Ireland also have similar landfill regulations.

 - Increase recycling

 - Reduction of waste from the economy

 - The amount of waste produced by industries and businesses around the UK is quite high.
-In England, for example, commercial waste amounted to a nearly a quarter of the total waste produced between 2002-03.
 The UK waste policy aims to reduce the amount of waste produced by the commercial sector.